 The bill H.213, introduced by Representative Noyes, aims to enhance the assessment and investigation processes related to child abuse and neglect in Vermont.
 It proposes the inclusion of "torture of a child" as a specific offense, defining it as knowingly inflicting serious bodily injury or severe emotional distress on a child under one's care.
-The bill also expands the investigatory bases to include general lewd and lascivious conduct, domestic assaults, and offenses committed in the presence of a child.
-Additionally, it emphasizes the involvement of child advocacy centers and empaneled multidisciplinary teams in these processes, ensuring a more comprehensive approach to child protection.
+The bill establishes penalties for this offense, including imprisonment for up to five years, with harsher penalties if the child suffers serious injury or death.
+Additionally, the bill expands the investigatory bases to include general lewd and lascivious conduct, domestic assaults, and offenses committed in the presence of a child, while also incorporating child advocacy centers and multidisciplinary teams into the investigative framework.

 Statutes affected: